Fermentation Workshop with Bonnie De Gros of the Rusty Skillet

-Bonnie is a mother-of-three, midwife, fermentation expert and keen foodie.
-You may know her as the voice behind The Rusty Skillet website.
+Bonnie de Gros is a mother-of-three, midwife, fermentation expert and keen foodie, and the voice behind The Rusty Skillet website.

 You can find tickets to this event Here.